oniony/TMSU/README.md

 v0.7.0 (in development)
 ------

-  *Note: this release changes how symbolic links are handled.*
+  *Note: this release changes how symbolic links are handled.
+See below.*

   * Using 'tag' or 'untag' on a symbolic link now tags/untags the target file by default, rather than the link.
 A new option --no-dereference restores